skyroot/ctfd-deployment/client_scripts/firefox_profiles/README.md

 - [firefox-CA](firefox-CA/) is the default profile with [the NCL root CA certificate](../../server_scripts/rootCA.pem).
 - [firefox-CA-cs4238.ctf.ncl.sg](firefox-CA-cs4238.ctf.ncl.sg/) is [firefox-CA](firefox-CA/) with homepage set to https://cs4238.ctf.ncl.sg.
+- [firefox-CA-simple](firefox-CA-simple/) has a smaller profile size with homepage set to https://ctf.ncl.sg and fixes the issue with the previous two CA working on certain machines.

 ## Provisioning